Destiny's Child (album): Recording and production

 Destiny's Child began recording material for their first album in early 1996.
 D'Wayne Wiggins and Mathew Knowles enlisted 16 producers for Destiny's Child, which would be recorded until late 1997.
 LaTavia Roberson reflected: "Mathew always just made us listen to the tracks, emphasizing it shouldn't matter if the producer has a name.
 What was most important is that we felt the music."
 A key contributor to Destiny's Child, Wiggins produced "Second Nature", and co-wrote and produced "Bridges", "Killing Time", and "Birthday", with the tracks recorded at his recording studio House of Music in Oakland.
 Tim & Bob wrote and produced "Tell Me", which was recorded at L.A.
 Reid's Studio LaCoCo in Atlanta, while Carl Washington produced "Show Me the Way".
 In May 1997, Andretta Tillman died of lupus, aged 39.
 Destiny's Child and its closing track "My Time Has Come" were consequently dedicated to her.
 In July, Destiny's Child made their debut as "Killing Time" was included on the soundtrack for the 1997 film Men in Black; the soundtrack peaked atop the US Billboard 200.
 Mark Morales and Cory Rooney produced Destiny's Child's cover of the Lionel Richie-written Commodores' 1979 song "Sail On"; the cover was recorded at The Hit Factory in New York City.
-In New York, Destiny's Child also recorded "No, No, No Part 1", written and produced by Rob Fusari and Vincent Herbert, at the Chung King Studios.
+In New York, Destiny's Child also recorded "No, No, No", written and produced by Rob Fusari and Vincent Herbert, at the Chung King Studios.
 With the album, then titled Bridges, slated for an October 1997 release, "No, No, No" was selected as its lead single.
 A promotional cassette for Bridges was issued, including all aforementioned tracks alongside "You're the Only One", "Never Had a Love", and "Show Me", which would ultimately fail to make the final track listing of the retitled Destiny's Child.
 (Note: "You're the Only One" would eventually appear as the B-side on select CD single pressings of "No, No, No", and as a bonus track on the 2001 reissue of Destiny's Child.)